Melanobatrachus

 Melanobatrachus indicus is a rare species that was only rediscovered in 1997.
 It lives amongst leaf-litter, rocks and other ground cover of moist evergreen tropical forests.

 The subfamily Melanobatrachinae included two African genera, Hoplophryne Barbour & Loveridge, 1928 and Parhoplophryne Barbour & Loveridge, 1928, in the past but they are now placed in the subfamily Hoplophryninae.

 Melanobatrachus indicus is an Evolutionarily Distinct and Globally Endangered (EDGE) species.
 It is classified as Vulnerable by the International Union for Conservation of Nature.
+The species faces danger by photography trips.